-The United States Department of Defense (DoD) requires any organization in the Defense Industrial Base (DIB) to follow the Cybersecurity Maturity Model Certification, or CMMC, compliance framework.
+The United States Department of Defense (DoD) requires any organization within the Defense Industrial Base (DIB) to follow the Cybersecurity Maturity Model Certification, or CMMC compliance framework.
 This cybersecurity standard is derived from multiple cybersecurity standards, frameworks, and references and is organized into maturity levels ranging from the level 1 to 3.

 To achieve a specific CMMC level, a DIB company must demonstrate that the required CMMC level practices have been implemented and processes have been institutionalized for an extended period.
 The specific CMMC level a DoD contractor, subcontractor, or business associate must achieve depends on where and how they process, store, or transmit federal data.

-If you’re looking to achieve CMMC compliance, our CMMC Registered Practitioners™ can assist you with identifying your security gaps, outline a remediation plan, and manage your compliance-related tasks.
+If you’re looking to achieve CMMC compliance, our CMMC Registered Practitioners™ can assist you in identifying your security gaps, create a remediation plan, and manage your compliance-related tasks.

 Start your journey to compliance here.
 We assess your current compliance posture, systems, and controls to determine how far or close you are to meeting your compliance obligations.

 This service is designed for organizations who have identified their CMMC security gaps and are looking for support to implement remediation solutions and manage their CMMC compliance program.

 The US Department of Defense (DoD) requires organizations that it conducts business with to adhere to the CMMC framework – pending rulemaking completion which is expected in 2023.
 The framework outlines cybersecurity standards an organization must have to handle Controlled Unclassified Information (CUI).
 CUI must be safeguarded at every stage of its existence (in use, storage, and transmission) until it is destroyed, disseminated, or decontrolled.